 Overview

-The measures to evaluate the effectiveness of VTS can have implications to both internal operations and the interaction between VTS centres and external allied services.
+The guideline for setting objectives and achieving them can have implications to both internal operations and the interaction between VTS centres and external allied services.
 The ongoing review and assessment of a VTS service can improve the external efficiency of related allied services by providing timely and accurate information for their planning and resource management.
 Consequently this will reduce their overall cost base while optimizing the logistical chain of intermodal transport of cargo.

 AIMS AND OBJECTIVES